typomedia/gitti/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/typomedia/gitti)](https://goreportcard.com/report/github.com/typomedia/gitti)

 Manage `Git` repositories with ease via Webhooks.
-It's main purpose is to provide a simple way to update repositories on staging areas.
+It's main purpose is to provide a simple way to update repositories remotely on staging areas.

 Please be careful when using `gitti` in your environment.
-It's in an early development stage and not widely tested.
+It's in an **early development stage** and not widely tested.
 Use it at your own risk!

 ## Usage